 Maddow came out about her homosexuality when she was a 17-year-old freshman at Stanford.
 She met her partner, artist Susan Mikula, when Maddow was working odd jobs in Massachusetts while finishing her dissertation.
-In 1999 the pair moved into an old farmhouse in rural Massachusetts.
+In 1999, the pair moved into a farmhouse in rural Massachusetts.
 In recent years, Maddow has divided her time between her homes in New York and in Massachusetts, where she has continued to reside with her girlfriend Susan and the couple's Labrador retriever.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!